Assessment & Target Setting

-The outcomes of these assessments are then triangulated with the reported end of KS2 data and students are assigned a Castle Hill Curriculum Level.
+The outcomes of these assessments are then triangulated with the reported end of KS2 data and students are assigned to the most appropriate CH Step.
 If there is a significant difference between reported KS2 attainment and our assessments then subject leaders (English and maths), form teachers and the KS3 SENCO are all consulted as part of the benchmarking process.

-Post -Year 7 entrants are benchmarked in a similar way.
+Pupils who join us post-Year 7 are benchmarked in a similar way.

 4. Target setting

-Accurate assessment and analysis of year-on-year progress allows us to generate challenging and aspirational targets, which show what we expect our students to attain.
+Accurate assessment and analysis of year-on-year progress allows us to generate challenging , aspirational and achievable targets, which show what we expect our pupils to attain.
 Comparing current attainment against targets allows us to measure the impact of teaching and learning and intervene when necessary to support learning.

-Two groups of whole school targets are set for every student:
+Two groups of whole school targets are set for every pupil:

 - KS2-KS4 targets for English, maths and science are set at the start of Year 7.

-- Year-on-year (ie. September – July) targets for all subjects.
+- Year-on-year, ie. September – July, targets for all pupils in most subjects.

 Our targets are based on the performance of our highest achieving students in previous years.
 We’ve analysed the year-on-year progress of students who met the Department of Education’s KS2-KS4 expectation and used this as the basis of our ‘expected progress’ measure.
 This approach ensures that our expected progress measure is challenging and rigorous.

-Every student’s initial KS2-KS4 target is moderated by comparing it with personalised national target setting data generated by:
+Every student’s initial KS2-KS4 target is moderated by comparing it with personalised national target setting data generated by CAT test data.

 The 5-year KS2-KS4 target is then broken down into our year-on-year targets.

 Once set, targets are reviewed three times a year by the Deputy Headteacher, in consultation with subject leaders and SENCOs.
-If a student is consistently exceeding their initial target we consider them to have an accelerated growth capacity and their targets will be adjusted upwards.
-If a student is not meeting their expected target then an intervention programme is put in place in the first instance, targets are very rarely downgraded.
+If a pupil is consistently exceeding their initial target we consider them to have an accelerated growth capacity and their targets will be adjusted upwards.
+If a pupil is not meeting their expected target then an intervention programme is put in place in the first instance.
+Targets are rarely downgraded.

-We recognise that our targets have a lower expectation of progress than is expected of mainstream students but the very nature of our students’ learning needs means that their retention of knowledge and skills is well below the national average and more curriculum time is needed to embed knowledge and consolidate learning.
+We recognise that our targets have a lower expectation of progress than is expected of mainstream pupils, but the very nature of our pupils' learning needs means that their retention of knowledge and skills is likely to be below the national average and more curriculum time is needed to embed knowledge and consolidate learning.
 However we have every confidence that for the reasons outlined above our targets are aspirational and they have been judged to be so in our past two Ofsted inspections.